Identify As A Human Does: A Pathfinder of Next-Generation Anti-Cheat Framework for First-Person Shooter Games: Introduction

-On the other hand, the existing server-side solutions use basic features and share low recall and accuracy.
-For instance, some solutions \cite{yeung2006detecting, inproceedings, yu2012statistical, 6633617, liu2017detecting, han2015online} use features like winning rates or playtime, which are insufficient for detecting complex cheats such as \textit{aimbots} or \textit{wallhacks}.
-These methods also lack robust workflows to examine false positives, especially in noise-rich, real-world datasets.
-Additionally, they show low recall and accuracy in the real world, with extended ban cycles taking days or weeks \cite{zleague_warzone_anticheat, pushtotalk_anticheat}.
-Incidents like the 2024 APEX Legends tournament hack \cite{algshack2024} highlight the inefficacy of existing solutions under commercial anti-cheats such as Easy Anti-Cheat (EAC) \cite{EasyAC}.
+However, existing server-side solutions use basic features and have low recall and accuracy.
+For instance, previous works \cite{yeung2006detecting,yu2012statistical,liu2017detecting,orlova2024estimation,han2015online} use naive features like winning rates, playtime, or count shots on an invisible bait which are insufficient or inapplicable for detecting today's complex cheats or specific cheat types.
+These works leverage thresholds to classify, which is not robust enough for practical use, especially in noise-rich, real-world datasets.
+Additionally, some commercial anti-cheats integrate such server-side approaches \cite{EasyAC}.
+Yet, they show low recall and accuracy, with extended ban cycles and increasing community grievances \cite{zleague_warzone_anticheat, pushtotalk_anticheat}.
+Incidents like the 2024 APEX Legends Tournament hack \cite{algshack2024} and the study \cite{orlova2024estimation} highlight the ineffectiveness of existing commercial anti-cheats, e.g., EAC \cite{EasyAC} and VAC \cite{SteamSupport}.

-Moreover, both client-side and server-side solutions suffer from a lack of comprehensive datasets, often relying on limited or synthetic data \cite{choi2023botscreen, 10.1145/3372297.3417890, inproceedings, yu2012statistical, 6633617, liu2017detecting}, which may not represent real-world cheating scenarios.
-The simulated datasets lack varying levels of cheating sophistication (explained in \autoref{sec:CT}), which could result in performance degradation or even failure in complex real-world scenarios.
+More broadly, prior research on anti-cheat techniques suffers from the lack of comprehensive real-world datasets, with most studies relying on limited or synthetic data \cite{choi2023botscreen, 10.1145/3372297.3417890, yeung2006detecting, yu2012statistical, 6633617, liu2017detecting}, which are hard to capture diverse cheating scenarios and varying levels of sophistication (explained in \autoref{sec:CT}).
+This could result in performance degradation or even failure in complex real-world scenarios.

 To address the aforementioned limitations, we propose \sys, a server-side approach designed to analyze data transmitted to the server, thereby avoiding the inherent limitations of client-side solutions. \sys introduces a comprehensive set of multi-view features and a robust framework to meticulously monitor players' points of view, statistics, and behavioral consistencies.
-This approach includes a corresponding workflow aimed at shortening the ban cycle and considering the occurrence of false positives. \sys achieves high detection recall and acceptable accuracy across large, real-world datasets with varying levels of cheating sophistication.
+This approach includes a corresponding workflow that aims to shorten the ban cycle and considers the occurrence of false positives. \sys achieves high detection recall and acceptable accuracy in large real-world data sets with varying levels of sophistication of cheating. \autoref{tab:work_comp} listed the comparison between \sys and other detection methods.